sprintrace/walking_and_safety/README.md

 ## Overview

-To use this folder, click the green "Code" button", then "Download ZIP".
-Move the downloaded folder to where you want to work on your own computer, and then modify it to suit.
+This paper will examine the state of perceived safety for Americans walking alone at night.
+This data was collected by the US General Social Survey, and spans from 1973 to 2022

 ## File Structure

 The repo is structured as:

--   `data/raw_data` contains the raw data as obtained from the  US General Social Survey
+-   `data/raw_data` contains the raw data as obtained from the  US General Social Survey.
 -   `data/analysis_data` contains the cleaned dataset that was constructed.
--   `model` contains fitted models.
 -   `other` contains relevant literature, details about LLM chat interactions, and sketches.
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
 -   `scripts` contains the R scripts used to simulate, download and clean data.